7 Din Mohabbat In: Plot

 Pino suggests to her that she should marry Tipu who can help her get rid of Sadiq.
-So whist Ghazala is imprisoned this provokes Tipu to go for Sonu because of the time he has left with the Djinn.
+So, while Ghazala is imprisoned this provokes Tipu to go for Sonu because of the time he has left with the Djinn.

 Whilst trying to woo Sonu, he inadvertently falls head over heels in love with Neeli.

 Sonu succeeds in eloping from Sadiq with Tipu to a hotel where Dwarka tries to interrupt them.
 Tipu finds out there that Sonu is in love with Fadi.

 Neeli becomes suspicious and Dwarka takes her to the hotel where she discovers that Tipu is there with Sonu whilst courting her and assumes he's cheating.
 Tipu reveals to Neeli that Sonu is in love with Faadi (Emmad Irfani) which pacifies Neeli.

 Tipu is relieved and approaches Neeli to tell her he is all hers but Neeli tells him that she has already accepted Naseer's proposal and will marry him the very next day.
 Tipu is heartbroken.

 On the 7th day which is also Neeli's wedding day, Dwarka bails out Ghazala from jail disguised as Tipu's family lawyer and lies to her that Tipu is marrying Neeli.

 Enraged Ghazala teams up with her feminine group to go and break up the wedding.
 Upon reaching she realises its not Tipu's wedding.

 After finding out the whole story Tipu gains sympathy from Ghazala and confronts Naseer with her help.
 Tipu and Neeli are happily united and Tipu reveals to her the truth about Dwarka's challenge and his deadline.
 But by then, Dwarka appears and everyone vanishes except Tipu and Neeli.
 He wounds Tipu but Neeli reveals that she also has a mole near her ear.
 Dwarka ensures them that they are late as it was twenty-five minutes past twelve.
 But Neeli reveals to him that he is following New Delhi's time while there are still five minutes left until twelve according to Karachi's time.
 She quickly says "I love you" and their true love empowers Dwarka.

 In the end, an empowered Dwarka gets attention of Tipu's mother as she recognizes him as a man she loved while she was in Delhi.
 They eventually fall for each other while Tipu and Neeli happily marry.